the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [6.8.2.1] 2024-11-21 =

+* Tweak - Introduced filter `tec_events_rest_api_password_protected_fields` which can be used to control which event fields should be hidden in the REST API for password protected events.
+[SVUL-8]
+* Security - Hide content fields from the archive REST endpoint for password protected events.
+[SVUL-8]

 = [6.8.2] 2024-11-19 =

 * Feature - Introduced Help Hub, a centralized support and resource interface for enhanced user guidance and plugin assistance.